medic/cht-couch2pg/README.md

    export COUCHDB_URL=https://medic:password@192-168-68-26.my.local-ip.co:8442/medic
    docker-compose up
    ```
-2. Connect to the PostgresSQL instance with login `cht_couch2pg` and password `cht_couch2pg_password`.
+2. Connect to the PostgresSQL instance with login `cht_couch2pg`, password `cht_couch2pg_password` and database `cht`.
 As these are insecure, do not use with production data.
 See below for how to harden these.

 If you want to set all possible variables, or be able to store the variables in configuration file: